-When the input voltage is close to the output voltage the regulator will operate at very large duty cycles.
+When the input voltage is close to the output voltage, the regulator will operate at very large duty cycles.
 Normal time delays of the internal circuits prevents the attainment of controlled duty cycles near 100%.
-In this condition the LMZ20502 will skip switching cycles in order to maintain regulation with the highest possible input-to-output ratio.
-Some increase in output voltage ripple may appear as the regulator skips cycles.
+In this condition, the LMZ20501 will skip switching cycles to maintain regulation with the highest possible input-to-output ratio.
+Some increase in output voltage ripple can appear as the regulator skips cycles.
 As the input voltage gets closer to the output voltage, the regulator will eventually reach 100% duty cycle, with the high side switch turned on.
-The output will then follow the input voltage minus the drop across the high side switch and inductor resistance.
-Figure 11 and Figure 12 show typical drop-out behavior for output voltages of 2.5 V and 3.3 V.
+The output will then follow the input voltage minus the drop across the high-side switch and inductor resistance.
+Figure 7-5 and Figure 7-6 show typical dropout behavior for output voltages of 2.5 V and 3.3 V.